Ivo-Evans/lessons/005-functions.md

   const randomInRange = randomness + min
 ```

 randomInRange would be a number in between min and max, if only these were numbers.
 As it is, it will throw an error.
-To complete the function, you should look into the charCodeAt function, and try to make it work.
+To complete the function, you should look into the String.fromCharCode function, and try to make it work.
 You should also check out the ASCII table.
 This should be a good introduction to reading online resources.
 MDN is always a solid choice if you see it in a google search.

 p.s. notice that I used constants.
 Constants are a good idea if you know you aren't going to reassign the variable later, because it means that, if you do reassign later, the program will throw an error, with a line-number, rather than just not working in some obscure way.
 Conversely, though, if you're struggling with a problem, and you aren't _sure_ whether you'll reassign or not, it's probably best not to encumber yourself with constants.